 Animal Use and Care Training

 The Research Animal Resource Center (RARC) provides facilities, services, and information to assist in research using laboratory animals.
-RARC’s Education and Quality Assurance team provides twice-monthly orientation sessions for new researchers.
-Postdocs who work with animals are required to attend.
+RARC’s Education and Quality Assurance team provides orientation sessions for new researchers.
+All staff who work with animals are required to attend.

 The Office of Postdoctoral Affairs organizes a monthly orientation for incoming postdoctoral researchers.
 The session includes presentations from key administrators about the academic environment and resources at MSK.
 You will also learn about the services provided by the Office of Postdoctoral Affairs, the Office of Scientific Training and Education, the Office of Career and Professional Development, the Research Computing Department, the Library, Core Facilities, and the Postdoctoral Association.